Discrete-to-Continuous Extensions: Lov\'asz extension and Morse theory: Relations between discrete Morse theory and its Lov asz extension

 \begin{notification} We use $\cong$ and $\simeq $ to express homeomorphism equivalence and homotopy equivalence, respectively.
 The link and star of some $\sigma\in\K$ will be taken on $S_\K$.
-The operation $*$ is the geometric join operator. \end{notification}
+The operation $*$ denotes the geometric join operator \cite{Brown}. \end{notification}

-\begin{lemma} Given an injective Morse function, we have:
+\begin{lemma} Given an injective discrete Morse function, we have: